oconpa/facial_rekog_tute/README.md

 "https://dhggdsdv6f.execute-api.ap-southeast-2.amazonaws.com/default/upload?fileName=" +
 ```

-3. You've know finished your first feature for your ML website.
-To test whether the functionality works we will try upload an image on the website.
-To do, on your cloud 9 execute
+3. Great work, you've know finished your first feature for your ML website.
+To test whether the functionality works we will try upload an image from the website.
+To do this we will need to kick off a local version of the site with the following code.

 ```shell
 npm run start
 ```

-if your react code is not running in your terminal to kick up a local server version.
+<i>server might still be running if you didn't shut it down from earlier</i>

 4. After the app has compiled successfully, click **Tools** in the toolbar up top, click **Preview** and finally click **Preview Running Application**.
    Open the preview in another tab by clicking the arrow / box button on the right of the search bar.

-5. In the app you will need to navigate to the upload page, by opening up the left drawer menu.
-On the upload page, try uploading an image using the upload interface; preferably a facial image, to test your /upload route and click **Scan**.
+5. In the app, you will need to navigate to the upload page by opening up the left drawer menu.
+Once on the page, try uploading an image using the upload interface; preferably a facial image, to test whether your /upload route works.
+Make sure to click **Scan**.

 6. The webpage should hang as your missing the final piece, however to test whether the /upload route has worked you can go to your s3 bucket.
-In the bucket should then be the image you uploaded to from the website.
+If you've correctly followed the previous steps you should now see a file in the bucket.
+You can open and inspect it to confirm it is in fact the image you uploaded.

 ## Detection Time

 Congradulations on getting this far in the workshop.
 As promised this section is your opportunity to reap on some AWS credits.
 In this workshop we have 4 challenges for you to try out.
-Each challenge relates to one functionality in the ML React App, and should ahev an attach gif explaining on how this functionality works.
-Your job is to add the code for each challenege to the lambda you provisioned above, open the route just like you did for the upload route on the API you created, and find where that route is added in the react app.
+Each challenge relates to one functionality in the ML React App.
+Your job is to successfully connect the backend routes (lambda) through api to the web application and have the app run successfully.

 For reference as you complete the challenges your app should run similar to http://facial-hosting.s3-website-ap-southeast-2.amazonaws.com/

 Good luck, remember the faster you complete the challenges and show to your trainer, the more points you accumulate to win some AWS credits.
 Feel free to message you're designated breakout room AWS reps for hints and help.

-#### Connect /detect to React Frontend
+#### Connect detect to React Frontend

 For this challenge we would like to connect the machine learning capabilities of Rekognition to your application.
-To do this we must add it to your frontend.
+To do this, we must add some apis to your frontend.

 1. Make sure you have the default **Invoke URL** copied into your clipboard from API Gateway, then goto your cloud 9.